 3. Create Opportunity For Growth

-When an employee starts a new job, they don’t want to be stuck in the same position forever.
+Employees who start a new job don’t want to be stuck in the same position forever.
 They want to know that their job can lead to growth and that the promotion process is transparent.

 If employees feel like they are stuck doing the same entry-level job for years and years, they won’t feel valued.
 And an even bigger problem is if the promotion process is not transparent.
-If employees feel like people are getting promoted for unfair reasons, they will not be happy.
+Employees who feel like they are getting promoted for unfair reasons will not be happy.
 In turn, they will not be productive or motivated to work harder.
 They will be more focused and more accountable for their actions.

-Career mobility is a great way to make sure your employees have goals they can strive towards.
-And they motivate them to be innovative, pitch-in new ideas and work on their skills.
+Career mobility is a great way to ensure your employees have goals they can strive towards.
+They motivate them to be innovative, pitch new ideas, and work on their skills.
 And when they feel valued, they are more likely to be loyal to the company.
 If they know the company will reward all their hard work, they are less likely to take other offers.
 It also adds a safety net and a notion of stability that people value.
 When someone is looking for a job, one of their main interests will be having growth.
 A good manager will always look to reward their employees when they deserve it.

 4. Offer Them Employee Benefits

 A positive and healthy workplace is crucial for any employee.
 And one of the best ways to make sure you make it positive is to offer your employees extensive benefits.
-Some of the most considerable costs for most people are healthcare, education, housing, etc. But these needs will differ from company to company, depending on demographics.
+Some of the most considerable costs for most people are healthcare, education, housing, etc. However, depending on demographics, these needs will differ from company to company.

-Giving your employees’ healthcare insurance or paying for their rent might seem very costly, but all those costs are offset by increased employee productivity.
-Instead of having to pay to hire more people or to replace someone, it’s much better to make sure you increase your profits.
-Even if the costs are a little higher, something as simple as covering for the most basic healthcare insurance can make all the difference for an employee.
+Giving your employees healthcare insurance or paying for their rent might seem very costly, but all those costs are offset by increased employee productivity.
+Instead of having to pay to hire more people or replace someone, it’s much better to ensure you increase your profits.
+Even if the costs are a little higher, something as simple as covering the most basic healthcare insurance can make all the difference for an employee.

-Knowing that they won’t have to pay thousands for consults for something as familiar as the flu will do wonders for employee satisfaction.
-If you are a smaller business and your budget doesn’t give such expensive benefits, you don’t need to worry.
-Employees want to know you care, so your benefits can even cover the expenses for an office birthday party.
+Knowing that they won’t have to pay thousands for consults for something as familiar as the flu will improve employee satisfaction.
+You don’t need to worry if you are a smaller business and your budget doesn’t give such expensive benefits.
+Employees want to know you care, so your benefits can cover the expenses for an office birthday party.
 Or you can offer wellness benefits, like a gym membership.
-You may visit sites like https://www.edenhealth.com/blog/improve-employee-performance/ to learn more how wellness benefits can improve employee performance.

 When the CEO starts giving these benefits, the overall well-being and productivity will increase.
 And employees will generally be happier at work.